SBCSnicholsLab/pseudogene_quantification/README.md

-# ExoEst - Quantifying nuclear pseudogenes of non-nuclear origin from population-level data
+# ExtraIns - Quantifying nuclear inserts of etxra-nuclear origin from population-level data

-Many eucaryotic genomes have numerous insertions of exogenous DNA (such as numts, numpts, and insertions of *Wolbachia* DNA).
+Many eucaryotic genomes contain numerous inserts of extra nucler DNA (such as numts, numpts, and insertions of *Wolbachia* DNA).
 The quantification of these inserts can be challenging in absence of a high-quality genome assembly.
-ExoEst bypasses the need for such an assembly.
-Using population-level low-pass (genome skimming) data, it is possible to statisstically estimate the nuclear abundance of exogenous insertions.
+ExtraIns bypasses the need for assemblie.
+Using population-level low-pass (genome skimming) data, it is possible to statistically estimate the nuclear abundance of such inserts.

+## How it works

+* allele count data
+* relationship between rare-allele frequency and mapping depth
+* transformation
+* model fitting

+Rainbow plot.

 ## Software requirements

 Once the data is in the correct format, you need:
 * `R` (we used version 3.6.1 (2019-07-05) -- "Action of the Toes")
-* the R package `lme4` in order to construct mixed-effect models (we used version 1.1-26)
+* the R package `lme4` to construct mixed-effect models (we used version 1.1-26)

 This repository includes the data sets we anaysed in the format you'll require for analysis.